Manage discounts

 Not applicable if initial trigger type selected was Manual.
 The custom field action allows you to create a discount based on a custom field.
 This one is a little complicated and warrants some extra explanation.
 So make sure to check out how Custom fields are created.
 Further, select it then specify your discount type (percentage or amount).

-This action will only be visible if trigger type manual was initially chosen.
+This action will only be visible if trigger type manual or loyalty was initially chosen.
 The action behaves similar to the fixed amount one, except it uses percentages instead of amounts.

 Employee discount (Trigger type manual only)